core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 If the verification succeeds, the server provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
 Finally, the server verifies the request by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.

-After that, the server can send an OSCORE response protected with the new Security Context CTX\_NEW.

-When successfully verifying the response using the Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.

 From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.
+In particular, as shown in the example in {{fig-message-exchange-server-init}}, the server can send an OSCORE response protected with the new Security Context CTX\_NEW.

+In case the client does not successfully verify the response, the same error handling specified in {{Section 8.4 of RFC8613}} applies.
+This does not result in deleting the new Security Context CTX\_NEW.
+If the client successfully verifies the response using the Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.

+More generally, as soon as the client successfully verifies an incoming message protected with the new Security Context CTX\_NEW, the client deletes the old Security Context CTX\_OLD.

 Note that the client achieves key confirmation only when receiving a message from the server as protected with the new Security Context CTX\_NEW.
 If the client sends a non KUDOS request to the server protected with CTX\_NEW before then, and the client receives a 4.01 (Unauthorized) error response as reply, the client SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}} in {{ssec-derive-ctx-client-init}}.